-The Connected Schedule uses zone settings to generate a recommended schedule with optimal water times and days.
-The schedule can be further modified to better reflect your homes differing landscapes.
-The connected schedule can also be used with Spruce moisture sensors to farther enhance the water adjustments.
+The Connected Schedule generates a schedule with optimal water times and days based on the information from your zone settings.
+The schedule can be further modified to better reflect your home’s differing landscapes.
+The Connected Schedule can also be used with Spruce moisture sensors to further enhance scheduling by watering only when needed.

 Every x days